The Kernel Method for Electrical Resistance Tomography: Statement of the problem

 \end{lem}

-The inverse problem in Electrical Resistance Tomography, as stated by Calder\`on \cite{art:Cal80}, is to reconstruct the electric conductivity $\sigma$ from the knowledge of $\Lambda_{\sigma}$.
-Given this framework, the present contribution is focused on the problem of retrieving the shape of one or more anomalies $D_1,D_2,\ldots $, embedded in a known background.
-In other words, let $D=\bigcup_j D_j$, we consider am electrical conductivity $\sigma_D$ of the form
+The inverse problem in Electrical Resistance Tomography, as stated by Calder\`on \cite{art:Cal80}, is to reconstruct the electrical conductivity $\sigma$ from the knowledge of $\Lambda_{\sigma}$.
+Given this framework, the present contribution focuses on the problem of retrieving the shape of one or more anomalies $D_1,D_2,\ldots $, embedded in a known background.
+In other words, let $D=\bigcup_j D_j$, an electrical conductivity $\sigma_D$ of the form